davekinkead/the-boundary-problem/lit review.md

 Abizadeh defines the boundary problem as "determining who is a member of the collectivity that legitimately exercises political power" or "What is the prepolitical ground for determining the boundaries of the human collectivity that legitimately exercises power (and over whom power is legitimately exercised)" p868

-His argument is  "once we recognize that the demos is in principle unbounded, and abandon the quest for a prepolitical ground of legitimacy, can democratic theory fully avoid this collapse of demos into nation into ethnos.
+His argument is that "once we recognize that the demos is in principle unbounded, and abandon the quest for a prepolitical ground of legitimacy, can democratic theory fully avoid this collapse of demos into nation into ethnos.
 But such a theory departs radically from traditional theory." p867

 > "My thesis is that only a recognition that the demos is in principlesiple unbounded can yield a coherent theory of democratic legitimacy." p868